AmrOuf/todo-list/README.md

-# To-do list aplication with React.js
+# To-do list application with React.js

 **(Work in progress)**